UPTokenizing/digitalIdentity/ganache/README.md

   This will install the blockchain instance, which will store the transactions of TokPhyApp.
 We have used Ganache application (part of the Truffle Suite).
 We have not modified anything of Ganache.

 ## Pre-requirements
-  It is required to have created a network in docker as follows:

-    docker network create --gateway 172.18.1.1 --subnet 172.18.1.0/24 TokPhyAppNetwork

-  To see the created network:
+  Check the network created previously:

     docker network inspect TokPhyAppNetwork

+  You must see the network details

 ## Install process
-  Download this repository in a path in your computer, so-called PATHLBLOCKCHAIN

-  Go the following patch:
+Go to path "digitalIdentity/ganache", so-called PATHL, there you can see this readme.
+Execute the following steps

-      cd PATHLBLOCKCHAIN
+      cd PATHL

-  Download ubuntu image:
+Create the new image from digitalidentityimage container, first check its id:

-      sudo docker pull ubuntu:24.04
+    sudo docker ps -a

-  If you are running docker in MacOS (intel version), see the Dockerfile (in PATHLBLOCKCHAIN) and disable line 28 and enable line 31.

-  Build the ubuntu image in a repository:
+Now you must create the image:

-      sudo docker build -t ganacheimage  <PATHLBLOCKCHAIN>
+    sudo docker commit <digitaldentityimage Container Id> ganache

 Run ubuntu:

-      sudo docker run -it --network TokPhyAppNetwork -p 8546:8546 -v <PATHLBLOCKCHAIN>:/tokPhyApp/ganache  ganacheimage
+    sudo docker run -dit --name ganache --network TokPhyAppNetwork -p 8546:8546 -v <PATHL>:/tokPhyApp/ganache digitalidentityimage

+Go into container **ganache** by checking the CONTAINER ID with the following:

+    sudo docker ps -a

+    sudo docker exec -it <containerid> /bin/bash

   Now, you must stay within the ganache's instance, then go to the path as follows:

       cd /tokPhyApp/ganache

+  You must intro to the ubuntu instance and install ganche:

+    // Use the following in Windows OS or Linux npm install ganache --global

+    // Use the following in MAC OS intel cpu npm install -g ganache-cli

   Update npm: